Toppik has become a very popular solution for men and women to fill their thinning hairlines in a matter of seconds.

 It’s very effective on hiding a receding hairline, but could Toppik also be used as a natural patchy beard filler?

 The short answer is yes.
-You can buy some Toppik fibers like this from Amazon that match closely to your facial hair color and then sprinkle or spray (I would recommend the spray nozzle) the fibers into your beard to make it appear fuller.
+You can buy some Toppik fibers that match closely to your facial hair color and then sprinkle or spray (I would recommend the spray nozzle) the fibers into your beard to make it appear fuller.

 This is a temporary solution obviously, but it’s much easier and natural-looking than trying to fill out your beard with a beard dye (a method many men try to do, unsuccessfully), and much faster than the permanent beard filling solutions like Minoxidil.

 Let’s take a closer look at how to apply Toppik to your beard, what it is, and why does it work so well. ↓

 What is Toppik and How it Works for Facial Hair

 Toppik (and some of its competitors like Boldify) are natural hair building fibers that are commonly applied to the scalp to hide bald spots and hair loss.